Policies Unlawful Sexual Misconduct Policies and Procedures

 Pre-Investigation Review

 Upon receipt of a report, whether oral or written, of an alleged violation of this policy, the Title IX Coordinator will assign the Dean of Students (which, for all purposes described in this policy, includes his or her designee) to conduct a pre-investigation review of the information received.
-As part of the pre-investigation review, the Dean of Students will conduct separate meetings with the reporting party (or parties) and respondent.
+As part of the pre-investigation review, the Dean of Students will conduct separate meetings with the complainant and respondent.
 During this meeting, the Dean of Students will provide a copy of this policy, explain the process used to resolve complaints and answer any questions about the process, and explore possible supportive measures that may need to be taken.

 Supportive Measures

+The Dean of Students will make determinations regarding the implementation of appropriate supportive measures.
 At any time, the complainant or respondent may request a supportive measure by contacting the Dean of Students.
 At the request of the complainant, the college will provide a complainant who transfers to another postsecondary institution with information about resources for victims of sexual assault at the institution to which the complainant is transferring.

 Emergency Removal (Interim Suspension)